🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 This is where you make it feel custom.
 A tiny gesture that’s so them turns a nice stay into a memorable one.

 A handwritten note feels old-school, but it consistently leaves the strongest impression.
 People remember that detail long after the visit ends.
+If you love adding charm with small details, our master bedroom decorative pillow ideas can help the rest of the room feel just as considered.

 What to include